imoize/boilerplates/proxmox/lxc/k3s-lxc.md

 ./k3s-lxc.sh
 ```

-## Misc
+## Uninstalling

-If you want remove or uninstall simply just run this command
+If you want remove or uninstall simply just run this command and reboot

 ```bash
 ./k3s-lxc.sh -u